LEJ-Projects/Yet-Another-Calendar-Program/README.md

 # Yet-Another-Calendar-Program
 This is yet another calendar program for the TRS-80 Model 100 and NEC PC-8201A.
+It will print a calendar for any year specified between 1900 and 2099.
+The months are arranged in a 3 x 4 block.
+The year will be printed in large letters made up of a 5x7 block.
+Everything is done in ASCII.
+The default output is RS-232 at 1200 baud, but the user can also specify a file name and a .DO file will be created that can be printed later.
+For the TRS-80 Model 100, the user can specify LPT: and the output will go to the printer.
+More detail on this program can be found in the pdf file.